-A flower that’s been popular since ancient times, there are over 300 species of roses.
+A flower that’s been popular since ancient times, roses come in over 300 species.
 The Romans used the rose plant as room decorations or jewelry, and it’s one of only three flowers mentioned in the Bible.
-Roses are the ultimate symbol of love and come in a variety of colors with different meanings, so you’ll never get board of them in your space!
+Roses are the ultimate symbol of love and come in a variety of colors with different meanings, so you’ll never get bored of them in your space!

 The rose bush brings the beauty of the outdoors in easily thanks to its small size.
 Roses are a colorful choice for any room, and they add a bit of romance to any atmosphere.
 Pink roses represent femininity and sweetness, making the pink rose bush a delicate touch in minimalist interiors.